mishnit/mishnit.github.io/Engg-Manager-README.md

 # Software Development Principles
 As an engineering manager I strongly believed in putting people over process and changing process to accommodate our needs and goals.
 As an engineering manager I will stay out of the planning loop where possible while guiding tech leads, principals and managers distill what I believe are values that are important to me, which are:

-*Customer focus:* Are we obsessed about customer needs and working towards the ‘wow’ in our organisation’s values?.
+*1. Customer focus:* Are we obsessed about customer needs and working towards the ‘wow’ in our organisation’s values?.
 Are we being empathetic towards our customers.?

-*Transparency:* Are we clearly and transparently oversharing information within and across teams.?
+*2. Transparency:* Are we clearly and transparently oversharing information within and across teams.?

-*Curiosity:* Are we constantly learning?
+*3. Curiosity:* Are we constantly learning?
 Are we finding ways to improve processes/people/products?

-*Bias for Action:* Do we see opportunities where other’s see roadblocks?
+*4. Bias for Action:* Do we see opportunities where other’s see roadblocks?
 Are we actively biased for taking action?
 Are we open to calculated risk taking and not slowing down cycles?

-*Ownership:* Are we acting as owners?
+*5. Ownership:* Are we acting as owners?
 Are we thinking long term enough and challenging ourselves to think big?
 Are we ensuring that we never say “That’s not my job”?

 # 1-on-1's
 I’m big on 1-on-1’s.
 Mostly this time is about you.
 Yes, I am the reason why 1–1’s will now be weekly.
 My role will be to listen to you.
 I will also use this time for us to to work through your career goals and use it for feedback on my own performance as a manager.
 While skeptical of some parts, I have adopted a version of Radical Candor for feedback.
 I’ve been guilty of being over empathetic in the past while missing the point of giving feedback, but I’ve pivoted that to caring personally but challenging directly when I see an opportunity for improvement.
 While I understand it may be hard for everyone to be on board with this, I expect the same from my team and my managers.